Jeff Shell

-Jeff Shell is an American media executive who currently serves as the CEO for NBCUniversal, a subsidiary of Comcast.
+Jeff Shell is an American media executive who has served as president of Paramount Skydance Corporation since August 2025.
+He was the CEO for NBCUniversal, a subsidiary of Comcast, from 2019 to 2023.

 Career

+Shell is a graduate of the University of California, Berkeley, where he studied economics and applied mathematics, and Harvard Business School, where he received an MBA.
+He began his career at Salomon Brothers.

-In 2001, Shell served as president of FOX Cable Network Group and then as president of Comcast Programming Group.
+In 2001, Shell was president of FOX Cable Network Group before joining Comcast in 2004, where he was president of Comcast Programming Group.
+In September 2013, Shell became the chairman of Universal Filmed Entertainment Group.
 In 2019, it was announced that he would succeed Steve Burke as CEO of NBCUniversal.
-Shell assumed the role on January 1, 2020, and reports directly to Comcast CEO Brian L. Roberts.
+Shell assumed the role on January 1, 2020, and reported directly to Comcast CEO Brian L. Roberts.

 In April 2008, Shell signed an open letter endorsing Barack Obama for the Pennsylvania primary.
 He was named by President Barack Obama as chairman of the Broadcasting Board of Governors replacing Sony Pictures executive Michael Lynton.

 In May 2020, The New York Times reported that Shell was considering replacing CNBC's current primetime offerings of business reality shows with right-wing talk shows, in a bid to appeal to conservative viewers.

+Firing from NBCUniversal

+On April 23, 2023, Shell was fired from NBCUniversal after an investigation into sexual harassment, which began when a female employee filed a complaint against him.
+Shell had an extramarital affair with the employee from 2012 to 2021, who was subsequently identified as CNBC reporter Hadley Gamble.
+Variety reported that the law firm Gibson Dunn was hired to conduct the investigation, and corroborated the complaint after reviewing records of Shell and Gamble's email communications.
+Shell was then dismissed with cause, and did not receive any severance pay.

+60 Minutes controversy

+Allegedly, Shell held a meeting in October 2024 while presidential candidate Donald Trump was making claims that the CBS news program 60 Minutes had "deceptively edited" an interview with presidential candidate Kamala Harris to benefit his Democratic challenger.

+Shell allegedly pressured the CBS News brass to release the 60 Minutes transcript ahead of his company's merger with the network's parent Paramount Global, but CBS News president Wendy McMahon and executive producer Bill Owens pushed back, persuading Shell that folding under political pressure would be a bad move.

+The case is currently before a mediator, who is facilitating discussions between both sides about a possible settlement.
+Staffers at the network have voiced their concerns over the matter, citing journalistic integrity, and Federal Communications Commission chief Brendan Carr has opened a probe into the Harris edit and opened it up for public comment.